joelbarton-io/six-languages-six-weeks/2_prolog/notes.md

 ## general (pg 95)
 - "it's about knowing how to ask the right question"
 - extremely capable in some respects, very limited in others
-- previous languages: (Ruby & Io) were imperative, Prolog is declarative
+- previous languages: (Ruby & Io) were imperative, Prolog is functional and declarative
 - user inputs some facts and inferences; Prolog does the reasoning for you
   - it's like describing the qualities you like in bread to a master baker and they do the rest (implementation) (don't have to know *how*)
 - one of the first successful logic programming languages